shatteredcore/code-test-mondrian/README.md

 - Hit it with the pretty stick; personalize the composition with some tasteful visual flair.

 ## Instructions
-- Fork this repo to a private repo your own GitHub account.
+- Fork this repo to a private repo in your own GitHub account.
 - Complete the challenge.
 - Push your solution to your private repo.
 - Share your repo with @thisanimus and @robmomary.